qai222/CrystalGraph/readme.md

 Finite graphs for describing bond topology of crystal structures.

 ### Install
-First you need `pymatgen`: `conda install -y numpy scipy matplotlib; pip install pymatgen` To visualize graph with parallel edges you would need [graphviz](https://pygraphviz.github.io/documentation/stable/install.html).
+1. Install `pymatgen`: `conda install -y numpy scipy matplotlib; pip install pymatgen`
+2. To visualize graph with parallel edges you would need [graphviz](https://pygraphviz.github.io/documentation/stable/install.html).
-Finnally, install this package by `pip install crystalgraph`.
+3. Install this package by `pip install crystalgraph`.

 ### Usage
 Some examples can be found in the folder [examples](./examples),